Varus Derotation Osteotomy

 Returning to activity

-- Begin pool therapy program for ROM, strengthening, and initiation of weight bearing – confirm WB with orthopedic team
+- Begin pool therapy program for ROM, strengthening and initiating weight-bearing – confirm weight-bearing with the orthopedic team

-- Expect to progress to partial weight bearing with walker during this time, even if not used pre-operatively, to establish good postural habits, and avoid early compensation - confirm WB with orthopedic team
+- Expect to progress to partial weight-bearing with a walker during this time, even if not used pre-operatively, to establish good postural habits and avoid early compensation – confirm weight-bearing with the orthopedic team

 Positioning

-- Use of night splint/pillow may be discharged depending upon radiological findings, tone, range of motion
+- You may discharge use of the night splint/pillow depending on radiological findings, tone and range of motion

-- Ensure hip abduction range of motion is maintained; consider continued use of splint/pillow for daily stretching
+- Ensure hip abduction range of motion is maintained.
+Consider continued use of the splint/pillow for daily stretching

 Activity progression

-- Initiate weight bearing if not already done; begin to ambulate with walker even if not used pre-operatively to establish good postural habits and avoid early compensation – confirm WB with orthopedic team
+- Initiate weight-bearing if it is not already done.
+Begin to ambulate with a walker even if not used pre-operatively, to establish good postural habits and avoid early compensation – confirm weight-bearing with the orthopedic team

-- Evaluate need for shoe raise due to shortening which occurs with femoral osteotomy (if unilateral)
+- Evaluate the need for a shoe raise, due to shortening that occurs with femoral osteotomy (if unilateral)

-- Start with endurance exercises with low load, high repetition; progress to strengthening exercises with mild resistance
+- Start endurance exercises with low load and high repetition.
+Progress to strengthening exercises with mild resistance

 - Gait training